-The next carnivorous stage of digestion is their stomach.
+The next carnivorous stage of digestion is the stomach.
 Your dog's stomach is more acidic than yours, allowing them to handle the bacteria found in raw meat.
 Dog's have a larger stomach cavity that is designed to hold food for longer than ours does.
 This acid bath breaks down food and edible bone into chyme and reduces the bacteria to manageable levels.

 Chyme is a gooey mixture of food, stomach acids, and digestive juices (yuck!) that is ready to move to the intestines for further breakdown, absorption, and excretion.

-Without an acidic environment, your dog would struggle to process meat, bone, and even plant matter properly, not to mention the bacteria found on raw, cooked and processed foods.
+Without an acidic environment, your dog would struggle to process meat, bone, and even plant matter properly, not to mention the bacteria found on raw, cooked, and processed foods.